Act out possible scenarios.

 Once it's clear that they cannot identify any more solutions, John brings the two groups together and discusses the session.
 During this, they discuss the strategies and the solutions that the actors implemented, and how they could apply them to a real-life situation.

-John also asks each team to write a short summary of what they learned from the role-playing exercise.
+John also asks each team to write a short summary of what they learned from the exercise.
 He then combines the summaries and provides a copy of everything learned to all participants.

 Role-playing happens when two or more people act out roles in a particular scenario.
 It's most useful for helping you prepare for unfamiliar or difficult situations.